 The Group cannot readily determine the interest rate implicit in the lease, therefore, it uses its incremental borrowing rate (IBR) to measure lease liabilities.
 The IBR is the rate of interest that the Group would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use asset in a similar economic environment.
 The IBR therefore reflects what the Group 'would have to pay', which requires estimation when no observable rates are available.
-The Group estimates the IBR using observable inputs such as the average interest rate on the bank overdraft i.e. 5.80% (2021: 4.60%) per annum.
+The Group estimates the IBR using observable inputs such as the average interest rate on the bank overdraft i.e. 4.6% p.a.